UCCF logo Your browser does not support HTML5 video.

 • List at least two things you learn about Martha and at least two things you learn about Mary in this passage.

-• What do you think causes Martha to spin into such a frenzy?
+• What do you think causes Martha to become so stressed?

 • If you were Martha, how might you have responded to Jesus’ words in verses 41-42?